sabbir-d/os-config/README.md

 [mongodb shell download](https://downloads.mongodb.com/compass/mongodb-mongosh_1.6.1_amd64.deb?_ga=2.66967086.1814885739.1671987424-986248264.1671987424)

-- mongo shell (interactive JavaScript interface to MongoDB) which will allow us to iterect with database using command line
-- unzip the file and rename it something like **mongosh**
+- unzip the downloaded file and rename it something like `mongosh`
-- move this mongosh folder to this location
+- move the `mongosh` folder to `C:\Program Files`
-  > `C:\Program Files`
-- now press start button and type **environment variables**
+- start button and type **environment variables**. open it.
-- open **_edit environment variable_** inside **advance** tab at the bottom open **enviroment variables**
+- go to advance tab. click **enviroment variables** at the bottom.
 - in **system variables** select **path** and click **edit**
-- click new and paste this location url
+- create a new variable with the following url
   > `C:\Program Files\mongosh\bin`
-- click ok and get out of there
+- click ok and exit.
-- now open a new terminal and type **mongosh** and press enter
+- start a terminal or cmd. type **mongosh** and press enter
 - you should see mongosh log id, connection and other information

 ---